icopy-site/awesome/docs/awesome/awesome-vehicle-security.md

 - [Car Infotainment Hacking Methodology and Attack Surface Scenario](https://www.youtube.com/watch?v=F0mYkI2FJ_4) - A guide on how to attack, hunt bugs or hack your IVI by Jay Turla which was presented at the Packet Hacking Village / Wall of Sheep during DEF CON 26.
 - [TR19: Automotive Penetration Testing with Scapy](https://www.youtube.com/watch?v=7D7uNqPWrXw) - Overview on how Scapy can be used for automotive penetration testing at Troopers Conference 2019.
 - [Analysis and Defense of Automotive Networks](https://www.youtube.com/watch?v=a1huGwMjjd4) - Overview of CAN, security, and potential intrusion detection approaches at BSides Knoxville 2020
+- [Remote Exploitation of Honda Cars](https://www.youtube.com/watch?v=y4Uzm-CTa0I&ab_channel=CarHackingVillage) - The Honda Connect app used by Honda City 5th generation used weak security mechanisms in its APIs for access control which would allow a malicious user to perform actions like starting the car, locking/unlocking car etc. remotely by interacting with it's Telematics Control Unit (TCU)

 ## Books